zalando-incubator/perron/README.md

 It is possible to reject the request both in request and response filters by throwing, or by returning a rejected Promise.
 Doing so will be picked up by the circuit breaker, so this behavior should be reserved by the cases where the service returns `5xx` error, or the response is completely invalid (e.g. invalid JSON).

+### JSON Parsing

+By default Perron will try to parse JSON body if the `content-type` header is not set or it is specified as `application/json`.
+If you wish to disable this behavior you can use `autoParseJson: false` option when constructing `ServiceClient` object.

 ## License

 The MIT License